SAP-samples/cloud-extension-html5-sample/mission/freetier/README.md

    ![subscribe02](./images/subscribe02.png)

-3. Repeat the above step also to create a subscription for **SAP Launchpad** service and optionally to **Continous Integration and Delivery** service.
+3. Repeat the above step also to create a subscription for **SAP Build Work Zone, standard edition** service and optionally to **Continous Integration and Delivery** service.

 ### Assign role collections to BTP users